gbagan/purescript-js-maps/README.md

 using Javascript Maps instead of Javascript Objects.

 This library contains two objects `Map k v` from `JS.Map` and `JS.Map.Primitive`.
-The latter has better performances that the former but can only be used with Javascript primitive values (Int, String, BigInt) as keys.
+The latter has better performances that the former but can only be used with Javascript primitive values (`Int`, `String`, `BigInt`) as keys.
 The former can be used with every key that is an instance of the class `EncodeKey`.

 Both objects have efficient lookups but inefficient insertion performance ( O(n) time complexity ).
 However, both objects have a mutable version that can be used via the `ST` monad.